earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/03-git-github/2-github-collaboration/2019-10-02-github-collab-02-github-pull-requests.md

 However, you are deleting: `ae` and replacing those two characters with `ea`.

 As you edit files in a version control system like **git**, it is tracking each character addition and deletion.
-These tracked changes is what you see in a diff when you submit a pull request.
+These tracked changes are what you see in a diff when you submit a pull request.

 ## GitHub Pull Requests Support Open Science and Open Collaboration